Retrieve, Schedule, Reflect: LLM Agents for Chip QoR Optimization: Experimental Results

-Our primary objective and the prompt is: \textit{Achieve timing closure by ensuring non-negative slack, while minimizing power and area}.
-Following common industrial practice, timing slack is treated as a hard constraint and is prioritized first, since negative slack indicates functional failure of the design.
+As a common practice, timing slack is treated as a hard constraint and is prioritized first, since negative slack may lead to functional failure of the design.
 Once timing violations are resolved, power and area are optimized as secondary objectives under the satisfied timing constraint.
-We report results in \Cref{tab:asap7-stats}, comparing our method against reinforcement learning (RL) and manual scheduling by an experienced engineer.

-We first evaluate our framework by post-optimization timing slacks.
-Compared with both human scheduling and our agentic framework, the RL baseline exhibits substantially larger negative slack, although it leaves only 10.92\% negative slacks unsolved.
-Our framework improves total slack substantially, leaving only 0.23\% unsolved and exceeds human baseline.
-This indicates that timing violations are mitigated broadly across the design rather than being confined to a small subset of paths.

-In terms of worst slack, our method delivers improvements of over 90\% relative to the original designs, bringing the most critical timing paths close to or into the non-negative regime.
-This level of improvement is comparable to that achieved by experienced human engineers and consistently surpasses the RL baseline, which demonstrating that our proposed framework maintains competitive critical-path repair capability while more effectively managing multiple interacting critical and near-critical paths in designs with severe timing violations.
-For designs that still exhibit negative slack after optimization (``NVDLA partition m/p'' and ``hidden5''), our method achieves larger improvements in both worst slack and total slack relative to the original designs, indicating the strong capability in mitigating widespread and interacting timing violations.
+Our primary optimization preference is thus specified in natural language: \textbf{achieve non-negative worst slack (WNS), and once this timing target is reached, minimize the normalized area--power cost, computed as $\mathbf{Area}/\mathbf{Area}_{\mathbf{init}} + \mathbf{Power}/\mathbf{Power}_{\mathbf{init}}$}.
+This preference is also used to select the optimized design to present from all launched optimization rounds (or episodes for RL baselines). \Cref{tab:asap7-stats} compares our method with RL baselines and manual scheduling by an experienced engineer.